laesetuc/minui-scummvm/README.md

 - NextUI/MinUI save states will not work - this is a limitation of ScummVM.
 Instead, open up the ScummVM menu and use the Save/Load functions there.
 - NextUI suspend and sleep is working - power button behaves as per normal.
-- CPU is set to normal by default, to overcome choppy audio
+- CPU is set to Powersave by default, to overcome choppy audio
 - Use NextUI Menu > Emulator > RetroPad mapping to remap buttons to ScummVM/mouse/keyboard controls

 - pablodaniel : you can avoid music crackling if you set a fixed cpu speed in the nextui frontend menu, either powersave or normal